samba-in-kubernetes/sit-environment/docs/backends.md

 Update `vagrant/roles/local.defaults/vars/main.yml` to add the following
 information:

-  - Add the internal name in `be_names` object.

-    This entry maps the user-provided backend name into a name that will be used internally to locate files related to that backend.

-    Example:
-      ```yaml
-      be_names:
-        glusterfs: glusterfs
-      ```

   - Create an environment for the new backend in `environments` object.

     You need to define how many machines are needed to run the tests, as well